 What does brainstorming mean?

-There is no right or wrong answer.
-There is no limit as to how many places you can list.
-The intent is to just start capturing your “I would love to go to ….” places so you can refer to this when you get the “itch” and want to go somewhere.
+- The intent is to just start capturing your “I would love to go to ….” places so you can refer to it when you get the travel “itch”.

 Research When to Go